fudulbank/fudul/README.md

 0 0 * * * python3 /path/to/fudul/manage.py clearsessions
 ```

-# Deployment commands
+# Develeopment
-* We use [UglifyJS](https://github.com/mishoo/UglifyJS2) to minifiy the JavaScript behind show_session and to produce the source mapping.
-When `exams/static/js/show_session.js` is edited, the `version` parameter in the `<script>` tag at `exams/templates/exams/show_session.html` needs to be updated (to purge the cache) and the following commands needs to be run to update the minified code:
+In development setups, make sure to activate the Pythin and Node.js
+virtual environments.
+While not strictly required, they will make
+your life much easier:

 ```
-uglifyjs -c -m "toplevel,reserved=['$','g','initializeMnemonicInteractions']" --mangle-props "reserved=['$','g'],regex=/^__/" --source-map "url=show_session.min.js.map" show_session.js -o show_session.min.js
+source ../bin/activate
+pip install -r requirements.txt nodeenv -p
+# Re-activate the virtual environment after installing nodeenv.
+source ../bin/activate
+# If you are editing the javascript files, run gulp to automatically minify them.
+gulp
 ```

-Then in the production server, make sure that the static files are updated:
+Then in the production server, make sure that the static files are
+updated:

 ```
 python3 manage.py collectstatic
 ```